 You were told that a website would solve all your problems.
 After all, it is available 24/7 for people to find you.
 You would be able to focus on what you're most passionate about and what you do best, healing people so they can live their best lives.

 Designing a website requires more than just beautiful images and a contact page.
 Yes, your website is the hub of your marketing experience, but there are many other components required to create abundance in your business.
+Let's consider some of those areas.

 Does your website show how you solve real-life problems?